checkmarx-ts/CxUtils/user-type-migration/readme.md

 # How to migrate users from one type to another (e.g. LDAP to SAML).

-There is no way to change user type within Checkmarx natively.
-This approach changes a user type in the database.
-These are the steps to change a user type.
+At a high level you will need to:

 1. Prepare your authentication providers
 1. Map your users to their new type and create a CSV mapping file.
 1. Generate the SQL migration script
 1. Execute the SQL in a maintenance window

+The most difficult part of this is mapping your users.
 Follow the detailed steps outlined below to begin.

 ## Prepare your authentication providers

-Configure your target authentication providers ahead of time wether you are migrating to SAML, LDAP, or Active Directory.
+Configure your target authentication providers ahead of time whether you are migrating to SAML, LDAP, or Active Directory.

 * [SAML](https://checkmarx.atlassian.net/wiki/spaces/KC/pages/1243415011/SAML+Integration)
 * [LDAP](https://checkmarx.atlassian.net/wiki/spaces/KC/pages/126917112/LDAP+Management)

 ## Map your users to their new type and create a CSV mapping file

 Use this SQL query to extract your current users and map them to their future state.
 Delete any rows for users who you do not want to change.
+Use SQL Server Management Studio to run this and save the results for analysis in Excel.
 ```sql
 select  u.username as 'before_username',
 ut.Type as 'before_usertype',